KONEY/vscode_amiga_asm_ks13_cfg/README.md

 custom.css copy anywhere and adjust previous file accordingly.

-TOPAZPLUS_A1200_V1.0.TTF install it, thanks to https://www.sblendorio.eu/Misc/TopazFont
+TOPAZPLUS_A1200_V1.0.TTF install it, this comes from https://github.com/rewtnull/amigafonts

 PREVIEWS: